top of page

 Acupuncture and Recovery

 In cases of shoulder impingement, disrupted muscle tone and impaired neuromuscular control underlie much of the dysfunction.
-Acupuncture aids recovery by:
+Acupuncture can aid recovery by:

 • Modulating nerve pathways that regulate muscle tone

-• Reactivating weaker stabilizers (serratus anterior, lower trapezius)
+• Reactivating weaker stabilizers (such as serratus anterior and lower trapezius)

 • Enhancing circulation, reducing inflammation, and promoting neural adaptation